bbbbbr/breakout-lava-lamp/README.md

 ### Title Screen Menu
 Actions:
-- Continue: Resume the previous play field that was in progress
+- Continue: Resume the previous game board that was in progress
-- Standard: Start a new play field with the standard, fixed random seed value
+- Standard: Start a new game board with the standard, fixed random seed value
-- Random: Start a new play field with a random seed value derived from user button presses
+- Random: Start a new game board with a random seed value derived from user button press timing

 Controls:
 - D-Pad: Moves cursor on title screen
 - Start/A/B: Exits Title Screen

-### Game Play Field Title
+### During Game Board Updates
 Controls:
 - A/B: Return to Title Screen Menu
 - Select: